 Physical therapy promotes optimal human health and function through the application of scientific principles to prevent, identify, assess, correct, or alleviate acute or prolonged movement dysfunctions.
 Physical therapy encompasses areas of specialized competence and includes the development of new principles and applications to more effectively meet existing and emerging health needs.
 Other professional activities that serve the purpose of physical therapy are research, education, consultation, and administration.

-The mission statement of the Department of Physical Therapy is in keeping with the mission of NYIT and the mission of the School of Health Professions, Behavioral, and Life Sciences is as follows:
+The mission statement of the Department of Physical Therapy is in keeping with the mission of NYIT and the mission of the School of Health Professions is as follows: